Workplace-based assessment program

 Random case analysis

 In random case analysis (RCA), the assessor will randomly select a case from your consultation records to discuss.
 They’ll ask you to think about the case from different perspectives and discuss these through the lens of the RACGP Curriculum and syllabus, in particular, the five domains of general practice.
-The development of your clinical reasoning will be explored by considering how a case changes when one of four contextual influences changes – the doctor, the patient, the problem and the system.
+The development of your clinical reasoning will be explored by considering how a case changes when one of four contextual influences changes – the doctor, the patient, the problem or the system.

 RCA is helpful to ensure you explore cases you may not usually see in your day-to-day practice.